 The AARC sent letters to U.S. Vice President Mike Pence, U.S. Congress, the Department of Health and Human Services, and the Centers for Medicare and Medicaid Services.
 These letters advocate for the role of the respiratory therapist during this crisis and beyond.

-State Licensure Waivers During the Pandemic
+State Licensure and Telehealth Waivers During the Pandemic

 Interview with Dr. Michael Anderson